-Museum of Art (Raleigh), Royal NoneSuch (Oakland, CA), and at Conner Contemporary in Washington, DC.
+Museum of Art (Raleigh), Royal NoneSuch (Oakland, CA), Contemporary Art Museum St. Louis, Back Lane West (Cornwall, UK)and at Conner Contemporary in Washington, DC.
 Notable exhibitions include installations at the CUE Art Foundation in Chelsea, New York, and at Nymans House National Trust in Sussex, England.

 She is the recipient of a Joan Mitchell Foundation MFA grant, and a residency at the Skowhegan School of Painting and Sculpture.
 In the summer of 2010 she held a residency at the Cite International in Paris, France, studying French textiles and ornamental decoration.
 Recent shows include solo projects in St. Louis (at the Luminary Center for the Arts), and the group exhibition Out of Fashion at the Southeastern Center for Contemporary Art (SECCA) in Winston-Salem, NC.
-Upcoming exhibitions include a solo project at the Contemporary Arts Museum in St. Louis, Missouri, and a solo project in Cornwall, Great Britain in 2012.
+Upcoming exhibitions include a site-specific installation at the Clermont Farm, a working former plantation in Virginia, in 2014.

 Lauren is a full-time faculty member at the Maryland Institute College of Art (MICA), and was an assistant professor at Washington University in St. Louis, Missouri from 2008 - 2012.